m-tari/llm-langchain-experiments/README.md

-## Experiments with Large Language Models (LLMs) and Langchain framework.
+##  Experiments with Agents using Langchain and Large Language Models

 Prompt:
 *Write a python code for a simple calculator app the does addition, substraction,